FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: What is the reason for the removal of footnotes?

-A: To simplify the rules and reduce the number of footnotes and cross referencing, requirements in footnotes have generally been written into the rules explicitly, or removed and considered for future inclusion in guidance.
+A: To simplify the Rules and reduce the number of footnotes and cross referencing, requirements in footnotes have generally been written explicitly into the Rules or removed.
+We may consider removed footnotes for future inclusion in guidance

 Q: How do I classify my source class?